Chairvine History, Family Crest & Coats of Arms

 But it is Nottinghamshire that the lion's share of the family claim descent.
 "Sherwin was a well known name in Nottingham two centuries ago.
 Between 1623 and 1716, five mayors of that town bore this name."

-Important Dates for the Chairvine family
+Early History of the Chairvine family

 This web page shows only a small excerpt of our Chairvine research.
 Another 79 words (6 lines of text) covering the years 1550, 1581, 1581, 1607, 1687, 1645 and 1709 are included under the topic Early Chairvine History in all our PDF Extended History products and printed products wherever possible.